mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 future supplement.
 In the meantime, the statistics for common small craft can be found on page 132.

-Size is measured in 'displacement 'displacement tons'tons' or d-tons: a hundred- ton ship displaces a volume equal to one hundred tons of liquid hydrogen (one d-ton equals roughly 14 cubic meters).
+Size is measured in 'displacement 'displacement tons'tons' or d-tons: a hundred-ton ship displaces a volume equal to one hundred tons of liquid hydrogen (one d-ton equals roughly 14 cubic meters).

 Standard Designs vs New Designs